Mostafa-M-Rezaee/SHG__Second_Harmonic_Generation/README.md

 # 2. Second Harmonic Generation (SHG)
-SHG employs a nonlinear crystal like Potassium Titanyl Phosphate (KTP) to convert red light into green light.
+SHG employs a nonlinear crystal like Potassium Titanyl Phosphate (KTP) to convert red laser (1064 nm) into green laser (532 nm).
 This conversion is essential because of green light's necessity and difficulty in direct production.
 During the SHG process, a powerful laser beam interacts with the crystal, causing it to emit light at exactly half the wavelength of the incoming beam, effectively doubling the light's frequency.

 <p align="center">
   <img src="./Archive/images/3.%20Readme_images/image01.png" alt="Image 1">
 </p>

 <p align="center">Figure 1.
-Second Harmonic Generation</p>
+Using Second Harmonic Generation (SHG), a KTP nonlinear crystal converts a 1064 nm red laser (Fundamental Wave) into 532 nm green light (Second Harmonic Wave), effectively doubling the frequency of the original beam through a nonlinear optical processes.</p>

-The crystal absorbs a portion of the laser's energy as heat which potentially damages it and reduces its ability to produce the desired light.
+A portion of the absorebed energy is dissipated as heat within the crystal which potentially damages it and reduces its ability to produce the desired laser.
 To address this issue, the crystal is equipped with a cooling system depicted in the figure 2.
 A coolant circulates around the crystal, absorbing the heat generated during SHG, thereby maintaining an optimal temperature for a more efficient SHG.
 The crystal's lateral surface is maintained at a constant temperature through cooling.
 Typically, a double layer of copper covers these surfaces, with either water or liquid nitrogen passing through it.
 This ensures a constant temperature condition at the crystal's side surface.
 Additionally, the input and output surfaces of the crystal are cooled through both radiation and convection.
 Heat reaches these surfaces through conduction and is then transferred away by convection and radiation processes.

 <p align="center">
   <img src="./Archive/images/3.%20Readme_images/image02.png" alt="Image 2" width="65%">
 </p>

 <p align="center">Figure 2.
-Schematic of the nonlinear crystal under laser beam</p>
+A cooling system uses a double layer of copper and circulating coolant (water or liquid nitrogen) to manage heat dissipation, keeping the crystal at an optimal temperature for efficient laser performance during SHG.</p>

-Considering the lateral symmetry allows us to tackle the issue within a half-plane of a cylindrical crystal, as depicted in Figure 4.
+Considering the lateral symmetry allows us to tackle the issue within a half-plane of a cylindrical crystal, as depicted in Figure 3.
 Visualize rotating this half-plane around the horizontal axis, which effectively encompasses the entire cylindrical crystal.
 With the axis of the crystal exhibiting the highest temperature and the side surface the lowest, a temperature gradient naturally forms from the axis towards the side surface.
 On the other hand, the maximum temperature of the crystal axis causes heat to always move from the axis to the surface; like the top of a hill that is higher than all the points around it.
 Therefore, the axis of the crystal acts like an insulator.
-In other words, if we want to solve the problem on the half plane as shown in Figure 4, we must apply the isolation boundary condition for the crystal axis.
+In other words, if we want to solve the problem on the half plane as shown in Figure 3, we must apply the isolation boundary condition for the crystal axis.

 <p align="center">
   <img src="./Archive/images/3.%20Readme_images/image03.png" alt="Image 3" width="65%">